Denver Zoological Foundation at Rio Mora NWR restoration and research projects include,

 As a basic step, we first need to know “what species are here.”
 Then, understanding abundance, distribution, habitat choice, and ecological interactions of vertebrates and invertebrates can promote management decisions that benefit overall ecosystem health.
 Monitoring programs that build an ecological model of the landscape, and assess the trends in relation to biotic and abiotic changes, are essential to adaptive management; yet such programs are not always a standard part of management activities (Noss and Cooperrider 1994; Lancia et al. 1996; Noss et al. 1996).
 Indeed, a conservation and management plan requires standardized ecological monitoring so that actions can be adjusted according to new information (Noss et al. 1996).
 The term monitoring implies data collection over multiple years.
 Taking long-term estimations of population composition before, during, and after biotic and abiotic changes provides needed information to assess the impacts of such changes and furnish useful options for management decisions (Sinclair 1991).

-The ranch needs a detailed survey of flora and fauna that are present today.
-In examining the list of Species of Greatest Conservation Need (SCGN) for riparian areas and for western Great Plains shortgrass prairie (Thompson 2006-2007; Appendix A), we have present on the ranch: bald eagle (Haliaeetus leucocephalus), northern harrier (Circus cyaneus), ferruginus hawk (Buteo regalis), golden eagle (Aguila chrysetos), long-billed curlew (Numenius americanus), Band-tailed pigeon (Columba fasciata), mourning dove (Zenaida macroura), Lewis’ woodpecker (Melanerpes lewis), loggerhead shrike (Lanius ludovicianus), piñon jay (Gymnorhinus cyanocephalus), bank swallow (Riparia riparia), yellow warbler (Dendroica petechia), tiger salamander (Ambystoma tigrinum), puma (Puma concolor), and mule deer (Odocoileus hemionus).
-The New Mexico Audubon Society has declared the ranch as an Important Bird Area with about 162 species of birds, 23 species of herptiles, and 36 species of mammals.
+The refuge needs a detailed survey of flora and fauna that are present today.
+In examining the list of Species of Greatest Conservation Need (SCGN) for riparian areas and for western Great Plains shortgrass prairie (Thompson 2006-2007; Appendix A), we have present on the refuge: peregrine falcon (Falco pereginus) bald eagle (Haliaeetus leucocephalus), northern harrier (Circus cyaneus), ferruginus hawk (Buteo regalis), golden eagle (Aguila chrysetos), long-billed curlew (Numenius americanus), Band-tailed pigeon (Columba fasciata), mourning dove (Zenaida macroura), Lewis’ woodpecker (Melanerpes lewis), loggerhead shrike (Lanius ludovicianus), piñon jay (Gymnorhinus cyanocephalus), bank swallow (Riparia riparia), yellow warbler (Dendroica petechia), tiger salamander (Ambystoma tigrinum), puma (Puma concolor), and mule deer (Odocoileus hemionus).
+The New Mexico Audubon Society has declared the ranch as an Important Bird Area. mammals.

 We intend to continue surveys for mammals, birds, herps, and insects using standard censustechniques.